Lord Woodbine: The Beatles

 Phillips was a promoter of the Beatles in their teenage years, then known as the Silver Beetles, and they also played at the Jacaranda Club.
-The nascent band was occasionally known as "Woodbine's Boys" due to their close relationship.
 The Beatles played at a new club, New Cabaret Artists' Club, that Phillips and Williams opened in 1960, and he helped with their first visit to Hamburg in 1960.
 He was in favour of adding percussion to their four-guitar band and Pete Best joined John Lennon, Paul McCartney, George Harrison and Stuart Sutcliffe in August 1960.
 Phillips drove the Beatles to Hamburg in an Austin minibus.
 En route, they were photographed together at Arnhem Oosterbeek War Cemetery.
 He performed as Lord Woodbine on the same stage as the Beatles at their first performance in Hamburg in August 1960.
+It has been incorrectly stated that the Beatles were once known as "Woodbine's boys".

 Phillips became the manager of another Liverpool club, the Blue Angel, in 1961, also owned by Williams.
 After an argument with Williams over fees, the Beatles engaged Brian Epstein as their manager in November 1961 and lost contact with Phillips.

 Personal life and death

 Phillips married Helen (Ena) Agoro in 1949, in Liverpool.
 She sang with another of his bands, the Cream of Trinidad.
 They lived in Toxteth, and had one son and seven daughters.

 Phillips later ran a second-hand shop.
 He and his wife died in a fire at their home in Toxteth on 5 July 2000.
 He was buried in Liverpool's Allerton Cemetery.

+In 2025, a plaque was unveiled at the Jacaranda Club by the Windrush Foundation, commemorating Phillips and his cultural impact.

 His daughter Barbara Phillips became a playwright, and wrote episodes for Brookside.

 In fiction

 In the 1994 film Backbeat, Lord Woodbine was played by the actor Charlie Caine.
+He will be played by Jorden Myrie in the 2026 BBC television drama Hamburg Days.